adityasingh1995/metalWeight/README.md

 Method 1:

-1> Clone the repositoryt by running the following command in the command line
+1> Clone the repository by running the following command in the command line

 	git clone https://github.com/adityasingh1995/metalWeight